 I first considered adding marmite into the muffin batter as well.
 However, since the muffins are already salty and flavoursome because of the cheese, I decided to glaze them with the marmite and butter mix instead.

-You simply blend the eggs until very fluffy, then add the rest of the ingredients and mix until smooth.
+Blend the eggs in a bowl until very fluffy.
+Then, add the dry ingredients and the cheese.
+Mix until smooth.

-Fill the mixture into a muffin pan lined with paper cups and bake until golden on top.
-They rise nicely!
+Fill the mixture into a muffin pan lined with paper cups.
+Bake in the oven until golden on top.

-Once your savoury keto muffins are done, melt butter and stir in the Marmite.
+While the muffins are still warm, melt butter and stir in the Marmite with a spoon.
 Prick holes into the muffins using a skewer or toothpick, then brush the marmite glaze over the muffins.

 The glaze firms up a little as it cools, but stays a little sticky.

-Use different cheese: Instead of strong cheddar, you could use Gouda, Monterey Jack or even Emmental or gruyere.
+Use different cheese: Instead of mature cheddar cheese, use Gouda, Monterey Jack or even Emmental or gruyere.

-Marmite in the batter: Be sure to use a less salty cheese to balance the flavour.
+Marmite in the batter: Use a less salty cheese to balance the flavour.
 I would not use more than 2 teaspoons of marmite in total.

-Add vegetables: It's possible to add raw chopped vegetables to the muffin batter.
+Add vegetables: Add raw chopped vegetables to the muffin batter.
 Think broccoli, red onions, cauliflower or peppers.

-Nut free: Use a mix of sesame flour and sunflower seed flour to keep these muffins low carb yet nut free.
+Nut free: Use a mix of sesame flour and sunflower seed flour.

-Dairy free: Choose a dairy free cheese alternative and coconut yoghurt instead of yoghurt.
+Dairy free: Choose a dairy free-cheese alternative and coconut yoghurt.

 More oompf: Add a teaspoon of mustard to the batter.

-No marmite: If you're getting cold feet, simply omit the glaze and you've got keto cheese muffins!
+No marmite: Omit the glaze and you've got keto cheese muffins!

 Storage

-You can store cheese and marmite muffins up to 5 days in the fridge or 3 months in the freezer.
+Refrigerator: Store marmite muffins up to 5 days in the fridge.

 Tried this recipe?
 Give it a star rating below!